Bitlatte/evoke/docs/content/core-concepts/build-process.md

 7.  **Process Content:** Evoke processes all of the content in the `content` directory.
 This is where you should put all of the pages for your site.
 Evoke supports both Markdown and HTML files.

 8.  **Run AfterBuild Hooks:** Evoke runs the `AfterBuild` hook for each loaded plugin.
 This allows plugins to perform any necessary cleanup after the build process is complete.

+## Incremental Builds

+To improve build times, Evoke uses an incremental build process.
+This means that it only rebuilds files that have changed since the last build.
+This is accomplished by storing a cache of file hashes in the `dist/.cache` file.

+When you run `evoke build`, Evoke first builds a dependency graph of all the files in your `content` and `partials` directories.
+It then compares the hashes of the files in the dependency graph to the hashes in the cache.
+If a file's hash has changed, or if the file is not in the cache, Evoke will rebuild the file and any files that depend on it.

+This process is completely automatic and requires no configuration.
+However, if you ever need to force a full rebuild, you can do so by deleting the `dist/.cache` file or by running the build with the `--clean` flag.